 As we told you a few months ago, Dino crossed the Atlantic to reach the lands of California and conquer the lettuce fields.
-In the face of an increasingly stringent regulation on both environmental and social levels, the advent of robots in ranches of the eastern regions of the United States represents a real opportunity for the lettuce producers of the State.
+In the face of an increasingly stringent regulation on both environmental and social levels, the advent of robots in ranches of the western regions of the United States represents a real opportunity for the lettuce producers of the State.

 California tightening up the regulations